tobyhodges/probable-enigma/episodes/02-being-fair.md

 >
 > In 2016, the [FAIR Guiding Principles for scientific data management and stewardship](https://www.nature.com/articles/sdata201618)
 > were published in Scientific Data.
-> The original guideline focused on "machine-actionability" -
+> The original guidelines focused on "machine-actionability" -
 > the ability of computer systems to operate on data with
 > minimal human intervention.
 However, now the focus has shifted
 > to making data accessible from a human perspective, and not an automated one